GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 Because the task the dependents point at is the one that becomes Completed, dependent tasks are unblocked automatically with no dep rewriting.
 This means completion only ever changes the task itself and the successor it creates.

-The next due date is computed from the stored (unbaked) rule, re-anchored per iteration type: fixed and fixed+ anchor off the current due, chained off the completion time.
-The successor is created with this due.
+The successor's due date is computed from the stored rule, re-anchored per iteration type:

+- fixed anchors off the current due
+- fixed+ anchors off the due but advancing to the next occurrence on or after now
+- chained anchors off the completion time.

-Note: because completing a task makes its own status `Completed`, the handle used to complete it now refers to the competed occurrence.
+Note: because completing a task makes its own status `Completed`, the handle used to complete it now refers to the completed occurrence.

-Yes, this is basically an inversion of the current recurring system, where a hidden “parent” task spawns new pending tasks.
+This is basically an inversion of the recurring system, where a hidden “parent” task spawns new pending tasks.
 The advantage is that there is only ever one live task in a series, so it is not possible to end up with multiple pending tasks that are all copies of each other.
-With the deterministic successor UUID, two replicas completing the same task before syncing converge to a single completed log and a single successor rather than diverging.
-Iterative tasks also require less special handling, as there is no hidden parent template to maintain.
+With the deterministic successor UUID, two replicas completing the same task before syncing converge to a single completed task and a single successor rather than diverging.
+Iterative tasks also require less special handling in the codebase, as there is no hidden parent template to maintain.

-### Integration With TaskWarrior

-Integration with TaskChampion primarily involves adding the new Iterative status, handling hooks in task creation and status change, and the RRule generator.

-Integration with TaskWarrior will require adding the new Iterative status so that Iterative tasks are visible, and ‘iter’ as a built in UDA.

-## Potential Issues and Limitations
+## Issues and Limitations

-There are a few potential issues with this approach

 ### Legacy Applications

-First, pre-3.0 based applications are completely left out as all iterative functionality is implemented in TaskChampion.
+Pre-3.0 based applications are completely left out as all iterative functionality is implemented in TaskChampion.

-Second, all applications that haven’t been updated to recognize the Iterative status may hide or mishandle Iterative tasks.
+All applications that haven’t been updated to recognize the Iterative status may hide or mishandle Iterative tasks.
 The biggest issue is likely to be marking an Iterative task done and then losing it as an iterative task.
 If that happens, it will disappear from that client's perspective and the iteration never advances.
-There are a few possible mitigations, such as a secondary UDA flag that legacy clients wouldn't set, but this might just need to be documented as a possible issue during a transition phase.
-This is the largest risk in the proposal.

-### Reconstructing History

-The rule is stored unbaked and re-anchored on each completion rather than back-calculable as a single fixed schedule, especially for chained tasks.
-Searching for things like “give me the last five dates this was done” is done by walking the completed instances of the series.

-### Multiple Upcoming Tasks

-The recurring task system supports having multiple open upcoming tasks based on the recurring template task.
-Iterative tasks don’t support that, but calculating the next arbitrary number of due dates is trivial, which should cover most use cases.

 ### Scheduling Timezone and Cross-Replica Convergence

-Schedules are computed in the completing replica's local timezone, the same as Taskwarrior's recurrence.
+Schedules are computed in the completing replica's local timezone, the same as TaskWarrior's recurrence.

 If two replicas in different timezones complete the same occurrence before syncing, each computes the next occurrence in its own timezone.
 When syncing the time/date based field values are resolved last-writer-wins by sync order.
 This will cause a one-off discrepancy that self-corrects on the next completion, not duplicate tasks or corruption.

-## Alternatives

-### Upgrading

-One possible alternative to maintaining two separate systems for periodic tasks would be to upgrade existing recurring tasks to the new system.

-The first approach would be to have TaskChampion just start treating recurring tasks as iterative tasks.
-This would need to be a major breaking version, as using task recurrence with legacy tools would cause many problems.

-The second would be to have TaskChampion migrate existing recurring tasks to iterative tasks.
-Migration of existing recurring tasks is deferred to TaskWarrior rather than handled in TaskChampion.

-### Just Moving Recurrence Handling

-It would be possible to move the current recurrence system to TaskChampion, either as is of with the changes suggested in the [abandoned RFC](https://github.com/GothenburgBitFactory/taskwarrior/blob/develop/doc/devel/rfcs/recurrence.md).
-This would be simpler in several ways, but would still have most of the same backwards compatibility issues and not fix many of the known problems with recurring tasks.